jackgatesabc1/course_allotment_project/README.md

 1) Preferences of students
 2) Diversity: Each project should get approximately equal distribution of grades of students (i.e no project should have only students with low grades), and also try to have an equal distribution of students of a department among the projects, so that each project has students of diverse departments.
 Gender diversity as well should be taken care of.

 Now, we need to form groups(of around size 6) of students who have the same project theme and section.
 The students will now work together as a group to finish their project.
 This group must be diverse.
-What exactly do we mean by diverse?
+What exactly do we mean by diversity between groups?
 1) No group should have students of only low grades
 2) Each group should have students of multiple departments
 3) Gender diversity(try to maximise the number of groups which have both the genders)

 Extra: